 The Library of Congress named Gould a Living Legend in 2000, listing him as a biologist, educator, and author.
 That combination is a good capsule.
 His stature came from the fact that each role strengthened the others.

-Readers trusted Gould because he was not merely adjacent to the field.
-Students and scholars had to deal with him because he was not merely a gifted essayist.
+Readers trusted Gould because he was deeply inside the field.
+Students and scholars had to deal with him because he was more than a gifted essayist.
 Broad audiences returned to him because his prose suggested that intellectual life was bigger than professional specialization.

 The public scientist is often expected to become an explainer first and a thinker second.
 Gould resisted that bargain.
 He brought scholarship outward without pretending that scholarship should stop being scholarship once the audience expands.